-(Thursday 30 July 2009)
+(Blog post written: Thursday 30 July 2009)

 Not that I had a great deal of choice in the matter considering that my left knee wouldn't bend properly, and that's kind of important if you want to ride a bike.

 I reached the GoNorth hostel at 18.30 ish, and booked my tent site for 3 nights, although I may choose to extend this to five in order to rest up a little.

 So anyhow, stage 1 of the Pan-American cycling trip was now complete, not without its difficulties.
 I hoped that stage 2 of cycling to the Canadian border, would be a lot smoother!

 Read more about cycling from Alaska to Argentina

 Use the links below to read more cycle touring blog posts from this tour:

 - How to change the oil in a Rohloff speedhub

 - Inspirational cycling quotes